Teradata Utility Workload – Overview

 Teradata implements the below protocols to cover utility workload:

-For each utility protocol, several implementations exist (for example, the FastLoad protocol is implemented by the Fastload Utility, the TPT Load operator, and the JDBC Fastload).
+Multiple implementations exist for each utility protocol, such as the FastLoad protocol, which supports the Fastload Utility, TPT Load operator, and JDBC Fastload.

-During execution, all utilities log on at least one SQL session and several utility sessions (except BAR, which does not use any utility session).
-The mandatory SQL session, called the control session, executes all SQL statements belonging to the utility.
+During execution, all utilities initiate at least one SQL session and several utility sessions, except BAR, which does not require any utility sessions.
+The control session, which is compulsory, executes all SQL statements pertaining to the utility.

 Load and unload utilities may use a second SQL session (the auxiliary session) to maintain a restart log.